-A college education is a great investment, one that is likely to pay for itself many times over throughout the course of a career.
+A college education is a great investment, one that may pay for itself many times over throughout the course of a career.

 But, the cost of tuition—even at an affordable state school—can leave some of us wondering how we will pay for it.